hybridgroup/gobot-dotgo-2017/rover/README.md

 # Rover

 The Sphero SPRK+ and Sphero Ollie, and Sphero BB-8 all use the same API.
+However, they have separate Gobot drivers to accommodate their other differences.

 ## Installation